BrunoBrasolin/goc/README.md

-# til

-## today i learned
+# today i learned

-Simple project to write-up small and big things that I learn day to day in my career
+## Simple project to write-up small and big things that I learn day to day in my career

 ---